cal3368/Chess/docs/Final.md

 type Board = Map.Map Location Piece
 ```

-To represent each chess piece on the board, we use unicode characters in terminal UI.
+To display each chess piece on the board, we use unicode characters in terminal UI.

 ```
 instance Show Piece where